-OTCAS.
-OTCAS will notify applicants when their application is successfully submitted
+OTCAS will notify you when your application is successfully and verified; once your

-It is the applicant’s responsibility to understand the admission criteria and review
+It is your responsibility to understand the admission criteria posted on the Admission

-of incomplete applications.
-If you have questions about our criteria, please feel
+prior to submitting your application.
+If you have questions about our criteria, please

 Do you have an early admission option?